 Now just put the pinecone place card holders on the table ~ I put mine directly on the salad plates ~ don’t worry the glitter was completely dry and none came off.

-I love this ~ I love how they fit the casual side of the tablescape theme but have a little bling in the glitter.
-Super easy, fast and very inexpensive to make.
+I love how the pinecones fit the casual side of the tablescape theme but have a little bling in the glitter.
+Super easy, fast, and very inexpensive to make.

 To store them for future use, I think I will wrap each one in plastic wrap and put them all in a large ziplock bag.